-As it was mentioned earlier, we should also account for divergent $\Gamma_{2n-4}[O^{(n)}_n]$.
-For this purpose, we consider a single \auxdia{5}{1} auxiliary graph at four loops (corresponding to Fig.\ref{fig:dias_examples}b), and the six-loop auxiliary diagrams\footnote{Of course, \auxdia{5}{1} also contribute at six loops, but at the subsubleading order, so we ignore it.} \auxdia{7}{3} and \auxdia{6}{2} (examples are given in Fig.~\ref{fig:dias_examples}c-d).
-Obviously, we \emph{are not allowed} to nullify the momentum $Q$ flowing into the auxiliary operator\footnote{For example, in this case we completely miss the contribution \auxdia{5}{1} in Fig.~\ref{fig:dias_examples}b.}, because it is related to the total momentum of the spectator legs.
+As it was mentioned earlier, we should also compute divergent $\Gamma_{2n-4}[O^{(n)}_n]$.
+For this purpose, we consider the single \auxdia{5}{1} auxiliary graph at four loops (corresponding to Fig.\ref{fig:dias_examples}b), and the six-loop auxiliary diagrams\footnote{Of course, \auxdia{5}{1} also contributes at six loops but at the subsubleading order, so we ignore it.} \auxdia{7}{3} and \auxdia{6}{2} (examples are given in Fig.~\ref{fig:dias_examples}c-d).
+Obviously, we \emph{are not allowed} to nullify the momentum $Q$ flowing into the auxiliary operator\footnote{For example, in this case, we completely miss the contribution \auxdia{5}{1} in Fig.~\ref{fig:dias_examples}b.} because it is related to the total momentum of the spectator legs.
 We summarize the types of the auxiliary graphs considered in this paper in Table~\ref{tab:aux_dias_types}.

-Contrary to the case of logarithmically divergent diagrams, for which we can use infra-red rearrangement trick \cite{Vladimirov:1979zm} to compute $\KRP$ (i.e., nullify all but 2 external momenta), for quadratically divergent diagrams the corresponding $\KRP$ operation depends on the external momenta of the graph.
-As a consequence, we should keep this dependence to account for the mixing with $O^{(n)}_{n-2,i}$ operators involving $2(n-2)$ fields (see Appendix~\ref{app:KRp_quadratic} for our treatment of such diagrams).
-To distinguish contributions associated with operators $O^{(n)}_{n-2,i}$, we first contract $\Gamma_{k}[\tilde O^{(n)}_{k+4}]$ with the product of \emph{different} auxiliary fields $\hat \phi_{1}^{a_1}\ldots\hat \phi_{k}^{a_{k}}/k!$, then make an identification
+Contrary to the case of logarithmically divergent diagrams, for which we can use the infra-red rearrangement trick \cite{Vladimirov:1979zm} to compute $\KRP$ (i.e., nullify all but 2 external momenta), for quadratically divergent diagrams the corresponding $\KRP$ operation depends on the external momenta of the graph.
+As a consequence, we should keep this dependence to account for the mixing with the $O^{(n)}_{n-2,i}$ operators involving $2(n-2)$ fields (see~\ref{app:KRp_quadratic} for our treatment of such diagrams).
+To distinguish contributions associated with the operators $O^{(n)}_{n-2,i}$, we first contract $\Gamma_{k}[\tilde O^{(n)}_{k+4}]$ with the product of \emph{different} auxiliary fields $\hat \phi_{1}^{a_1}\ldots\hat \phi_{k}^{a_{k}}/k!$, then make the identification

-and, finally, replace all the remaining $\hat \phi_i$ by $\hat \phi$ to remove completely the dependence on dummy fields $\hat \phi$.
+and finally replace all the remaining $\hat \phi_i$ by $\hat \phi$ to remove completely the dependence on dummy fields $\hat \phi$.
 In the above expressions the momentum $q_i$ and the field $\hat \phi_i$ are associated with the $i$-th external non-operator leg.